junxit/us-congress-bills-115/derived/amendments.md

 ### 26 U.S.C. § 1014

-> in paragraph (6), by striking “was includible in determining” and all that follows through the end and inserting “was includible (or would have been includible without regard to section 2210) in determining the value of the decedent’s gross estate under chapter 11 of subtitle B”,
+> in paragraph (6), by striking “was includible in determining” and all that follows through the end and inserting “was includible (or would have been includible without regard to section 2210) in determining the value of the decedent’s gross estate under chapter 11 of subtitle B” ,

 | | |
 |---|---|